MuhammadUsamaAwan/devops_notes/02 Git.md

 **Tracking Path Changes**

-- `git rm -r --cached [file|folder]` = delete the file from project and stage the removal for commit. -r meaning recursive
+- `git rm -r [file|folder]` = delete the file from project and stage the removal for commit. -r meaning recursive
-- `git rm -r [file|folder]` = kept the file from project and stage the removal for commit.
+- `git rm -r --cached [file|folder]` = kept the file from project and stage the removal for commit.

 **Share & Update**

-- `git remote add add origin [url]` = add a git remote repository
+- `git remote add origin [url]` = add a git remote repository
-- `git fetch` = fetch down all the branches from that Git remote
+- `git fetch` = fetch down all the branches from that git remote
 - `git merge [branch]` = merge the specified branch’s history into the current one
 - `git push` = transmit local branch commits to the current remote repository branch
 - `git push origin [branch]` = transmit local branch commits to the remote repository branch